Produce: Packaging

 Produce may be packaged for transport or sale.
+Excessive unnecessary packaging of produce is overpackaging.

 In parts of the world, including the U.S. and Europe, loose pieces of produce, such as apples, may be individually marked with small stickers bearing price look-up codes.
 These four- or five-digit codes are a standardized system intended to aid checkout and inventory control at places where produce is sold.

 Produce may be bagged in the field during harvest.

 Produce may be packaged for transport in a plastic crate.